holazt/RcloneBrowser/README.md

 How to get it
 --------------
-Get Windows, macOS, Ubuntu/Debian (including Raspberry Pi version) and universal AppImage for all other 64bit Linux versions - on [releases][3]' page.
+Get binaries for Windows, macOS and Linux on [releases][3]' page.

+Windows versions (64-bit and 32-bit) are compatible with all x86 based Windows OS starting with Windows 7.

+Mac version is compiled to run on all versions of macOS starting with 10.9 - some features like e.g. dark mode only work on systems supporting it.

+Situation with Linux is a bit fuzzier...
+Linux binaries (AppImage) for armhf architecture runs on any Raspberry Pi using raspbian stretch or buster.
+Linux binaries (AppImage) for amd64 and i386 architectures should run on systems using distributions released in the last few years.
+Amd64 one is built on CentOS 7 (released in 2014) and i386 on Ubuntu 16.04 LTS (released in 2016).
+The whole idea with AppImage is to build it on the oldest still supported LTS distro – and it should work on all newer OS releases without major problems.
+But this is Linux.
+10000 different distributions… with changes and customizations often only their authors are aware of.
+So YMMV.
+I would be happy to hear what (if any) distribution it does not work for.

 All released binaries are signed with my [PGP key](https://github.com/kapitainsky/RcloneBrowser/wiki/PGP-key).
 It allows to verify that provided binaries were created by myself and are unchanged.
 If you would like to have properly signed releases with code signing certificates please see note at the end of this section.

 ArchLinux users can install latest release from AUR repository: [rclone-browser][7].
 It has been updated to this repo.

-Starting with the next release I will provide proper installers for Windows releases and for Linux AppImage only.
+Starting with this release I provide proper installers for Windows releases and for Linux AppImage only.
 Some explanation on latter...
 Binaries for Linux desktop applications is a major f*ing pain in the ass... as Linus Torvalds said - [DebConf 14_ QA](https://www.youtube.com/watch?v=5PmHRSeA2c8) at 05:40:

 > I'm talking about actual application writers that want to make a package of their application for Linux.
 And I've seen this firsthand with the other project I've been involved with, which is my divelog application.
 > We make binaries for Windows and OS X.